ido-pluto/semantic-release-npm-workspaces-monorepo/README.md

 # Semantic Release with NPM Workspaces

-Help you use semantic release with npm workspaces.
+Simplify the process of releasing a monorepo with npm workspaces.

+> Only publish packages that changed.

 # Installation